UniPiTechnology/evok/README.md

     wget https://github.com/UniPiTechnology/evok/archive/v1.0.0.tar.gz
     tar -zxvf v1.0.0.tar.gz && mv evok-* evok

-Please not that the folder that you downloaded the package is not used later and you can delete it.
+Please note that the folder that you downloaded the package is not used later and you can delete it.
 Config files are placed in /etc/

-And run the installation script and follow the given instructions
+Run the installation script and follow the given instructions

     cd evok
     chmod +x install-evok.sh uninstall-evok.sh